JesseRoss001/qualityoflife/README.md

 # Personalized Alerts and Updates

 As a user, I want to receive personalized alerts and updates about changes in the rankings or significant changes in countries of my interest, so that I am always informed about relevant developments.

+# Welcome to the Country Comparison App

+This is a user-friendly application designed to help you make informed decisions about choosing a country to live in based on your preferences and needs.
+Whether you are looking for a place with a low cost of living, excellent healthcare, a safe environment, or specific climate conditions, our app has you covered.

+We've leveraged up-to-date CSV data from Kaggle to provide you with comprehensive insights and comparisons of countries worldwide.
+Our goal is to empower you with the information you need to make the best decision for your future.

+## Features

+- **Choosing Preferences:** Select the factors that matter most to you for your quality of life.
+- **Comparing Countries:** Compare multiple countries side by side based on your criteria.
+- **Viewing Detailed Country Profiles:** Explore in-depth profiles of each country, including key statistics and quality of life indices.
+- **Accessing Up-to-Date Information:** Ensure that your decision is based on current and accurate data.
+- **Saving Preferences and Results:** Save and revisit your preferences and recommended country lists.
+- **User Feedback and Ratings:** Gain insights from real experiences through feedback and ratings.
+- **Cost of Living Calculator:** Estimate your expenses in different countries to financially plan your move.
+- **Language and Cultural Information:** Learn about the language and culture of potential countries.
+- **Legal and Immigration Assistance:** Find resources and guidance on legal and immigration processes.
+- **Personalized Alerts and Updates:** Stay informed about relevant developments and changes in country rankings.

+## Data Source

+We utilize CSV data from Kaggle, ensuring that our information is up-to-date and reliable.
+This data forms the foundation of our comprehensive country profiles and comparison tools.

+Thank you for choosing our Country Comparison App.
+We're here to help you make the right decision for your future home.